FSipiano/Course-notes/README.md

 # Course-notes

-Repo to store code samples and notes
+Repo to store code samples and notes.
 Full projects in other repo!